web-illinois/toolkit-builder/site/components/back-to-top.md

 ## Technical Information

 This automatically goes to the bottom of the page and disappears when the user is at the top of the page.

-Any HTML inside this tag is not displayed.